LaHacks2020/Collaborate/README.md

 ## Challenges ##

 1) Styling in web pages is tedious.
-We created 5 front-end responsive, polished pages from srach which itlsef took full 30 hours of contimus work and craft on it.
-Challenge was to make pages look like exactly what we wanted.
-At one point we were scared if we will get to our goal before the deadline.
+We created 5 front-end responsive, polished pages from scratch which itlsef took around 30 hours of continous effort to craft them the way we wanted and to create an end-to-end working model.
+At one point, we were scared if we could even get to our goal before the deadline.

-2) Maps issue with snippet:
+2) Training an ML model to give meetup recommendations based on user profile and meetup api keywords

 3) Backened challenges

-4) combining front end with back end:
+4) Integrating front end with back end: